 - Monkey and Snake

-For example, 2022 is Year of Tiger, meaning zodiac Pig is broke by Tai Sui; 2023 is Year of Rabbit, meaning zodiac Horse is broke by Tai Sui.
+For example, 2024 is Year of Dragon, meaning zodiac Ox is broke by Tai Sui; 2023 is Year of Rabbit, meaning zodiac Horse is broke by Tai Sui.

 Broke by Tai Sui has a relatively slighter negative impact in comparison to other types of offending Tai Sui.
 However, most of the issues caused by breaking Tai Sui are happening under the table, in the back, hidden, invisible for now, or hard to realize by others, for example, betrayed by a friend, food poisoning, legal entanglement, financial loss.